10 Best Restaurants in Santa Fe Plaza

 La Boca Santa Fe

-Started by Chef James Campbell Caruso—a multiple James Beard Award nominee—La Boca provides a warm atmosphere, live music, and scrumptious Spanish tapas that make it one of the best Santa Fe restaurants near the plaza.
+Started by Chef James Campbell Caruso—a multiple-time James Beard Award nominee—La Boca provides a warm atmosphere, live music, and scrumptious Spanish tapas that make it one of the best Santa Fe restaurants near the plaza.

 The menu is identical at both locations, but I prefer the taberna.
 Inside feels like a European wine bar, and the outdoor patio is larger and more private than the sidewalk.

-A local favorite restaurant for date nights and for friends to gather, La Boca encourages sharing 2 to 4 tapas per person, depending on which you choose and how hungry you are.
 Boquerones (anchovies), Roman Artichokes, Grilled Eggplant, and Paella (for 1) worked deliciously for us.
 Having seen all the other mouth-watering options being served to fellow diners nearby, I know there’s plenty of additional delights in store for us upon our return.

-Address: 72 West Marcy Street, Santa Fe, NM 87501
+La Boca Santa Fe: 72 West Marcy Street, Santa Fe, NM 87501

 Cafe Pasqual’s